 In addition to studying, travel and explore cities where you can see the work of great architects.
-As a student, you won’t always have the money to travel around the globe, but you can still explore your proximity areas.
-Wherever you are based, there will be thousands of unfamiliar neighborhoods and landscapes within easy reach.
-Make it a habit to visit historical sites and areas with interesting geography which help you relax
+As a student, you won’t always have the money to travel globally, but you can still explore your proximity areas.
+Wherever you are based, thousands of unfamiliar neighborhoods and landscapes will be within easy reach.
+Make it a habit to visit historical sites and areas with interesting geography which help you relax.

 Draw everything within sight and draw by hand.
 Drawing isn’t just a way of communicating with others; it’s a way of thinking.
-From Alvaro Siza’s messy sketches to Frank Lloyd Wright’s vast paintings, drawing is essential to the practice, culture, and progress of architecture.
+From Alvaro Siza’s messy sketches to Frank Lloyd Wright’s vast paintings, drawing is essential to architecture’s practice, culture, and progress.

 6. Expand your Education

 As we said earlier, architecture is not just an art, but it also has an important technical part.
-The more you learn of related fields, the better architect you will become:
+The more you learn about related fields, the better architect you will become:

 - Interior design: Specializing in interior decoration.